 insurance in super:

-From 1 April 2020, we’re not able to automatically provide insurance to new members until they’re at least age 25 and their account balance reaches $6,000.
+We’re not able to automatically provide insurance to new members until they’re at least age 25 and their account balance reaches $6,000.

 If you want insurance in super before we can provide it automatically, complete a Choose if you want insurance cover in super form.
 You’ll need to make sure your super account has sufficient funds to pay for the cost of your insurance premiums and your super account can’t become inactive (inactive means your super hasn’t received a contribution or rollover for 16 months).